 According to NIOSH, for an Air filter to be classified as a HEPA filter, it has to trap 99.97% of dust particles that are 0.3 microns in diameter.
 To put this into perspective, a typical human air size is about 50 microns.
 So, 0.3 microns are several over 100 times smaller.
 So, how does this type of filter work?

 How do HEPA Air Purifiers Work?

 First, contaminated air is drawn into the air purifier using a fan.
-Then the fan forces the air to go through a filter where contaminants and other particles get trapped in several ways.
-The bigger particles get trapped by direct impact and straining.
+Then the fan forces the air through a filter where contaminants and other particles get trapped in several ways.
+The bigger particles get trapped by direct impact and strain.
 This is when the particles are large enough to get through the filter.

-Particles that are smaller than 1 micron like, bacteria, will still pass through the filter.
-However, because they are a bit heavy, as they follow air through the air filter fiber, some of them will get trapped.
+Particles that are smaller than 1 micron, like, bacteria, will still pass through the filter.
+However, because they are a bit heavy, some of them will get trapped as they follow air through the air filter fiber.
 This is referred to as interception.

 Smaller particles that could easily pass through a HEPA filter to their freedom get trapped by a process called Brownian motion.
 As these particles move, they collide with air molecules and move in random patterns, which causes them to stick to the fibers of the air filter.

 Generally, HEPA air purifiers are used in homes to control the spread of particulate matter and both toxic and infectious agents in the air.
 HEPA air purifiers are best if you or a family member suffers from allergies or asthma.
 This is because the filter can capture mold spores, pollen, fine dust, pet dander, bacteria, and allergens.

 Activated carbon is just the normal carbon that has been processed to make it very porous, thus giving it a larger surface area for adsorption.